Model Gain-Scheduled Control Systems in Simulink

 In your Simulink model, you can implement matrix-valued gain schedules using:

-Matrix Interpolation block — Specify a lookup table to associate a matrix value with each scheduling-variable breakpoint.
+Matrix Interpolation (Simulink) block — Specify a lookup table to associate a matrix value with each scheduling-variable breakpoint.
 Between breakpoints, the block interpolates the matrix elements.
 (This block is in the Simulink Extras library.)

 For the LQG controller, use either MATLAB Function blocks or Matrix Interpolation blocks to implement the time-varying matrices as inputs to a Varying Observer Form block.
 For example: